 The Performance of Berkshire Hathaway

-Since I made my purchase just over a year ago on August 17, 2016, the stock has performed quite well.
-According to Personal Capital and consistent with the current value of my holdings, I’ve seen a 20.8% increase over the nearly 13-month period, while my overall portfolio returned 13.3% and the S&P 500 14.2%.
+Since I made my purchase in August of 2016, the stock has performed reasonably well, beating the S&P 500 and performing similarly to an aggregate of US stocks.
+According to Empower and consistent with the current value of my holdings, I’ve seen a 113% increase in my Berkshire holdings as of February, 2022.

 Of course, past performance does not predict future results.
 And the men responsible for these returns are no spring chickens.
 Some investors or would-be investors are concerned that the value of the stock will drop when the stalwarts Charlie Munger and Warren Buffett pass away, but Buffett has gone on record to say he predicts the stock price will increase the day after the inevitable happens.